jellyfin/jellyfin.org/docs/general/administration/configuration.md

 ### Cache size and large libraries

 `cacheSize` is the setting that matters most for large libraries.
-SQLite defaults to a 2 MiB page cache.
+When it is unset, Jellyfin does not emit `PRAGMA cache_size`, so SQLite's default suggested cache size of `-2000` (2,048,000 bytes, approximately 2 MiB) applies.
 On a large database the metadata queries touch more pages than that in a single request, so the cache thrashes and pages are re-read from disk on every call.

 Raising `cache_size` so the hot working set stays in memory removes the thrashing.
 On a 189k item library, setting `cacheSize` to `-262144` (256 MiB) dropped `/Studios` from tens of seconds to roughly 2 to 3 seconds.
 The gain flattens out once the cache is large enough to hold the working set, so there is little point going much beyond a couple hundred MiB.